speediedan/finetuning-scheduler/docs/source/advanced/lr_scheduler_reinitialization.rst

 same schedule is applied at each phase transition, the ``init_pg_lrs`` list is not supported in an implicit fine-tuning context.

-Application of LR scheduler reinitialization in both explicit and implicit modes may be best understood via examples, so we'll proceed to those next.
+Application of lr scheduler reinitialization in both explicit and implicit modes may be best understood via examples, so we'll proceed to those next.

 .. _advanced-fine-tuning-lr-example:

 Advanced Usage Examples: Explicit and Implicit Mode LR Scheduler Reinitialization
 *********************************************************************************
-Demonstration LR scheduler reinitialization configurations for both explicit and implicit fine-tuning scheduling contexts are available under ``./fts_examples/stable/config/advanced/reinit_lr``.
+Demonstration lr scheduler reinitialization configurations for both explicit and implicit fine-tuning scheduling contexts are available under ``./fts_examples/stable/config/advanced/reinit_lr``.

-The LR scheduler reinitialization examples use the same code and have the same dependencies as the basic :ref:`scheduled fine-tuning for SuperGLUE<scheduled-fine-tuning-superglue>` examples.
+The lr scheduler reinitialization examples use the same code and have the same dependencies as the basic :ref:`scheduled fine-tuning for SuperGLUE<scheduled-fine-tuning-superglue>` examples.

 The two different demo schedule configurations are composed with shared defaults (``./config/fts_defaults.yaml``).